sf-wdi-44/schedule/homework.md

 # Week 3: Full-Stack JavaScript

 ## December 15, Friday
-1. Finish Tunely sprints 3 and 4.
+1. Finish Tunely sprint 3.
 2. Complete the Personal API project.
 We will present this on Monday morning.
+3. Finish Tunely sprint 4.
+4. (optional, do last) Finish Tunely sprints 5 and 6.

 ## December 14, Thursday
 1. Fill out the weekly pulse check.
 Link in Slack.